JBCL About Time Professional - Time Recording

 There are many advanced features:

--Time Edit You can edit a jobs starting time in many ways,
+-Time Edit You can edit a jobs starting time in many ways, either by

-either by directly entering the new time, or by the Time Edit buttons
+directly entering the new time, or by the Time Edit buttons

-"Quick Time Edit" allows you
+"Quick Time Edit" allows you to for instance set

-to for instance set the start time to be when the last job was
+the start time to be when the last job was calculated to finish

-"Full Time Edit" allows you to adjust
+"Full Time Edit" allows you to adjust the finish time of

-the finish time of the previous job and the start time of this job in
+the previous job and the start time of this job in one screen.

-This is useful when you forget to stop
+This is useful when you forget to stop the clock for a

-the clock for a job, and realise it has run too long and both the
+job, and realise it has run too long and both the previous and

-previous and current jobs need to be
+current jobs need to be corrected.

 -Reports

 There is a full searching and totalling feature.
-Time can be
+Time can be reported

-reported in minutes, units, quarter hours, hours or days.
+in minutes, units, quarter hours, hours or days.

 You can select by date ranges, or by client name.